 Accept that you can’t do it all in a day.
 Spread out your tasks over a week or even longer.
 Remember the Second Truth of Time that I teach in my Seeing My Time Course: time doesn’t stretch so you can do more!

 Get a picture of your weekly commitments.
-When are those Zoom meetings?
+When are your meetings and commitments?
 Write them down so you can see the open spaces in your days to accomplish tasks.
-This is especially important for students doing distance learning.
 The videos that go with my student and college planner guides students through this critical process.
 Post that schedule clearly in sight.

 Evaluate your home setting.
 If you are working from home, create a comfortable office space.
 Set up a standing desk to alternate between sitting and standing.
 I made my standing desk using an old upside-down IKEA bookshelf.
 What do you think?